shuvo009/xamarin-forms-HackerNewsClient/README.md

 * **Interface** directory is use for Interfaces
 * **Models** directory is use for DB Models, ViewModels

-NOTE: you can create more as your need.
+NOTE: You can create more directory here as much as you need.